 Examples of Problems in Artificial Intelligence

-The developers worldwide are using artificial intelligence to automate systems for efficient utilization of time and resources.
-Some of the most common problems encountered in day to day life are games and puzzles.
+Developers worldwide are using artificial intelligence to automate systems for efficient utilization of time and resources.
+Some of the most common problems encountered in day-to-day life are games and puzzles.
 These can be solved efficiently by using artificial intelligence algorithms.
 Ranging from mathematical puzzles including crypto-arithmetic and magic squares, logical puzzles including Boolean formulas and N-Queens to popular games like Sudoku and Chess, these problem-solving techniques are used to form a solution for all these.
 Therefore, some of the most prevalent problems that artificial intelligence has resolved are the following:

 - N-Queen problem